23 Oct 2020

 See below for a basic summary of the points to include in your ZHC:

-- Offering work (Company Discretion): Detail the specifics of how & when you’ll offer work and how the worker should accept.
+- Offering work (Company Discretion): Detail the specifics of how and when you’ll offer work.
+This includes how the worker should accept.

 - Type of work: Detail the type of work you’ll offer.

 - Arrangements for work: Detail how you’ll communicate work requirements with the worker.

 - Pay: Detail arrangements for paying the employee.
 This includes how pay is calculated as well as an hourly rate.

 - Hour of work: Reiterate that you’ll give hours at your discretion, as well as any break entitlements.

 - Place of work: Detail location of head office and other locations if the role requires work on multiple locations.